MJVL/NSSA-220/README.md

 ### head – Display the first few lines of a file
 `head [-number of lines] [file]`

-The head command prints some number of lines froma file to the console.
+The `head` command prints some number of lines from a file to the console.
 By default, this number is 10.

 ### tail – Display the last few lines of a file
 `tail [-number of lines] [file]`

-The tail command operates exactly the same way as head, except that it starts from the end of the file and works its way upwards.
+The `tail` command operates exactly the same way as `head`, except that it starts from the end of the file and works its way upwards.

-One extremely useful option in the tail command is `-f`.
+One extremely useful option in the `tail` command is `-f`.
 The `-f` option allows you to “follow” the file.
 This comes in handy if a program produces an output file that grows over time, such as a packet capture or an analysis program that generates solutions to a problem every so often.

+### nl – Number lines in a files
+`nl [-options] [file]`

+ The `nl` command provides line numbers to every line in a file without modifying the contents of a file.

+### cut – Remove fields from a well formatted file
+`cut [-options] [file]`

+The cut command separates well formatted data into fields and returns only the fields of interest.

+The `-f` option allows us to specify which fields are of interest to us (seperated by commas).
+So that cut knows how the data is formatted, specify the delimiter in quotes in conjunction with `-d`.

 # Concepts
 ## File Permissions